Nicholas Albery: Social innovations' activist

-In 1985, out of BIT Information Service, he founded the Institute for Social Inventions.
+In 1985, out of BIT Information Service, Albery founded the Institute for Social Inventions.
 From small beginnings (a network of inventors, a quarterly newsletter), the Institute grew into a full-fledged organisation under his leadership: producing an annual compendium, running social inventions workshops and promoting creative solutions around the world.
 The Institute included Edward de Bono, Anita Roddick and Fay Weldon among its patrons.

-The Global Ideas Bank, which he founded in 1995 as an offspring of the Institute for Social Inventions, was first established online, and new features were added: online submission, voting systems, categorisation, a message board, and so on.
+The Global Ideas Bank, which Albery founded in 1995 as an offspring of the Institute for Social Inventions, was first established online, and new features were added: online submission, voting systems, categorisation, a message board, and so on.

 Promoting "natural" death

-Albery and his wife, the psychotherapist Josefine Speyer, became interested in ecological approaches to death and funerals, and in breaking the taboos that surround death in western societies.
-In 1991, with Christianne Heal, they founded the Natural Death Centre, offering advice on DIY burials.
-The much-patronised centre provides midwives for the dying, death exercises, recyclable coffins, etc.
+Albery became interested in ecological approaches to death and funerals, and in breaking the taboos that surround death in western societies.
+In 1991, with Christianne Heal, he and his wife founded the Natural Death Centre, offering advice on DIY burials.The much-patronised centre provides midwives for the dying, death exercises, recyclable coffins, etc.